andrew/ultimate-awesome/README.md

 - [On-Chain-Investigations-Tools-List](https://github.com/OffcierCia/On-Chain-Investigations-Tools-List) - Here we discuss how one can investigate crypto hacks and security incidents, and collect all the possible tools and manuals!
 PRs are welcome!
 If any tool is missing - please open PR!.
 - [Awesome-web3-Security](https://github.com/Anugrahsr/Awesome-web3-Security) - A curated list of web3Security materials and resources For Pentesters and Bug Hunters.
 - [Awesome-LLM-Compression](https://github.com/HuangOwen/Awesome-LLM-Compression) - Awesome LLM compression research papers and tools.
+- [Awesome-LLM-Safety](https://github.com/ydyjya/Awesome-LLM-Safety) - A curated list of safety-related papers, articles, and resources focused on Large Language Models (LLMs).
+This repository aims to provide researchers, practitioners, and enthusiasts with insights into the safety implications, challenges, and advancements surrounding these powerful models. .
 - [awesome-oss](https://github.com/sereneblue/awesome-oss) - A list of open source projects with links to contribute or donate.
 - [awesome-fsharp](https://github.com/fsprojects/awesome-fsharp) - A curated list of awesome F# frameworks, libraries, software and resources.
 - [awesome-tensorflow-lite](https://github.com/margaretmz/awesome-tensorflow-lite) - An awesome list of TensorFlow Lite models, samples, tutorials, tools and learning resources.
-- [awesome-gpt-prompt-engineering](https://github.com/snwfdhmp/awesome-gpt-prompt-engineering) - A curated list of awesome resources, tools, and other shiny things for LLM prompt engineering.
 - [awesome-contrastive-self-supervised-learning](https://github.com/asheeshcric/awesome-contrastive-self-supervised-learning) - A comprehensive list of awesome contrastive self-supervised learning papers.
 - [awesome-crdt](https://github.com/alangibson/awesome-crdt) - A collection of awesome CRDT resources.
 - [awesome-document-understanding](https://github.com/tstanislawek/awesome-document-understanding) - A curated list of resources for Document Understanding (DU) topic.
-- [Awesome-LLM-Safety](https://github.com/ydyjya/Awesome-LLM-Safety) - A curated list of safety-related papers, articles, and resources focused on Large Language Models (LLMs).
-This repository aims to provide researchers, practitioners, and enthusiasts with insights into the safety implications, challenges, and advancements surrounding these powerful models. .
 - [awesome-magento2](https://github.com/DavidLambauer/awesome-magento2) - Curated list of awesome Magento 2 Extensions, Resources and other Highlights.
 - [awesome-magento2](https://github.com/run-as-root/awesome-magento2) - Curated list of awesome Magento 2 Extensions, Resources and other Highlights.
 - [awesome-element](https://github.com/ElementUI/awesome-element) - A curated list of Element projects.